ligato/docs/docs/user-guide/agentctl.md

 Run 'agentctl COMMAND --help' for more information on a command.
 ```
 !!! note
-    Bears worth repeating: Use `agentctl <ANY COMMAND> --help` for explanations and, in some cases, examples for any of the agentctl commands and subcommands.
+    Bears worth repeating: Use `agentctl <ANY COMMAND> --help` for explanations and examples for any agentctl commands and subcommands.

 ---